Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Methodology

 \subsection{Generation of simulated data}

-We generated simulated data following the set of parameters presented in Tab.~\ref{tab:hotspot_params} for the hot spot in each ECO model metric.
+We generated simulated data following the set of parameters presented in Tab.~\ref{tab:hotspot_params} for the hot-spot within a given background metric.

-In order to accommodate the uncertainties inherent in observational data, we introduce a random variable to the simulated data points, which is drawn from a Gaussian distribution.
+In order to accommodate the uncertainties inherent to observational data, we introduce a random variable to the simulated data points, which is drawn from a Gaussian distribution.
 For the simulated data on astrometric measurements, the Gaussian distribution is characterized by a standard deviation denoted $\sigma_\mathrm{Astro}=30\, \mu$as.
-Similarly, for the simulated polarized flux measurements (I, Q and U), the standard deviation is represented by $\sigma_\mathrm{Flux}$.
-Sect.~\ref{sec:results} provides different uncertainty values $\sigma_i$, aligning with GRAVITY's actual uncertainties ($\sigma_\mathrm{Flux}=0.2$ mJy) and the improved precisions anticipated for GRAVITY+ upgrade ($\sigma_\mathrm{Flux}=0.03$ mJy).
+For the simulated polarized flux measurements (I, Q and U), the standard deviation introduced is flux-dependant as

+with $\sigma_\mathrm{Flux}^\mathrm{GRAVITY}$ and $I$ in mJy.
+The flux dependency of Eq.~\ref{eq:sigma_flux} has been reported by~\citet{gravity2020c} and here calibrated with the uncertainties from~\citep{gravity2023}\footnote{The uncertainties in \citep{gravity2023} are two times smaller than the one predicted by~\citet{gravity2020c}.
+We thus applied a factor 0.5 to their fitted equation.}.
+The uncertainties associated with the ratios $Q/I$ and $U/I$ are derived by propagating the measurement errors in $I$, $Q$, and $U$.
+In Sect.~\ref{sec:results} we investigate the detectability of the ECOs with various flux uncertainties in the form of fraction of the Eq.~\ref{eq:sigma_flux}, from 1 being the GRAVITY's actual uncertainties until $\sigma_\mathrm{Flux}^\mathrm{GRAVITY}/7$ which correspond to the best anticipated improved precisions for GRAVITY+ upgrade~\citep{Bourdarot2024}.

-The observational duration and data point intervals are by default calibrated to resemble those of GRAVITY, namely, one measurement every 5 minutes resulting in a total of 12 observations (amounting to 60 minutes overall).
+The observational duration and data point intervals are by default calibrated to resemble those of GRAVITY, namely, one measurement every 5 minutes resulting in a total of 12 observations, amounting to 60 minutes overall equivalent to one full orbital period.
 In Sect.~\ref{sec:results}, we also investigated the impact of a better time sampling on the detectability of the metrics.